How Does an SSD Work? An In-Depth Look at Solid State Drives

 1. Wear and Tear on Memory Cells

-As mentioned earlier, each write and erase cycle on NAND flash memory causes wear on the memory cells.
+As mentioned earlier, while an SSD works each write and erase cycle on NAND flash memory causes wear on the memory cells.
 SSDs have a finite number of program/erase (P/E) cycles.
 Over time, the ability to store and reliably change bits in each cell diminishes.
 Higher density cells like TLC and QLC wear out faster than SLC or MLC cells because they store more data per cell.

 To mitigate this, SSD manufacturers use a process called wear leveling.
 This technology spreads the write and erase cycles evenly across all memory cells.
 This prevents any one section of the drive from wearing out prematurely.